The Real Car Co Ltd

 An exceptionally exciting opportunity, being an open PII Continental 2dr, 2seater with dickey, with very sleek, stylish coachwork by H.J.Mulliner.

-Following a comprehensive, 1,200hour body restoration and a superb, top-quality re-paint, this is an extremely smart example of a sought after and desirable car.
+A comprehensive, 1,200hour body restoration and a superb, top-quality re-paint, makes this an extremely smart example of a sought after & desirable car.

-An unusual and very interesting, attractive, practical four door open cabriolet configuration make this a particularly desirable car
+An unusual and very interesting, attractive, practical four door open cabriolet configuration making this a particularly desirable Derby Bentley

-A very striking car which incorporates various unusual and very appealing design features.
-Sporty in appearance, sharp and lovely in condition and running very well.
+A very striking Derby Bentley which incorporates various unusual and very appealing design features.

-PRICE REDUCTION A very handsome, rare and desirable coupe, in clean & smart condition, and being three position, offers a versatile range of options in terms of coachwork configurations.
+A very handsome, rare and desirable coupe, in clean & smart condition, and being 3 position, offers a range of options in terms of coachwork configurations.

 A smart clean example in a lovely shade of deep metallic blue, with nicely matured beige leather interior.